-If you’ve done a pantry challenge, then you know the fun of creating a meal from a can of tuna, a bottle of mustard, and a wayward jar of jalapenos.
+If so, then you know the “fun” of creating a meal from a can of tuna, a bottle of mustard, and a wayward jar of jalapenos.

 Yes, pantry challenges can be great.
 Many frugal bloggers enjoy them.